Textbooks | News

 Tim Sohn is a 10-year veteran of the news business, having served in capacities from reporter to editor-in-chief of a variety of publications including Web sites, daily and weekly newspapers, consumer and trade magazines, and wire services.
 He can be reached at email@example.com and followed on Twitter @editortim.

-David Nagel is edtorial director, education for 1105 Media's Public Sector Media Group and editor-in-chief of THE Journal.
+David Nagel is editorial director, education for 1105 Media's Public Sector Media Group and editor-in-chief of THE Journal.
 A 22-year publishing veteran, Nagel has led or contributed to dozens of technology, art and business publications.

 He can be reached at firstname.lastname@example.org.
 You can also connect with him on LinkedIn at or follow him on Twitter at @THEJournalDave (K-12) or @CampusTechDave (higher education).